 How much does it cost to start a fitness clothing line?

 The initial investment in starting a fitness clothing line can vary widely based on your fabric choice, where the merchandise is made, how many units you create, how much it costs to ship to your studio(s) and development costs for the styles and designs.
+It also depends on the levels of startup capital you have in order to start your business.
 You can do it for as little as $10,000 or as much as $120,000, Zohar says.
 Typically, you need to place an order of at least 300 items, she adds.

 Mark-up can also vary by brand.
 “Some companies operate on smaller margins due to the quality and local craftsmanship in the hopes it will grow as the brand scales,” Zohar says.
 “Others manufacture overseas and make an 80 percent margin.”